 For more information about any of the mission trips listed below, please contact the Office of Campus Ministry and Student Life.

-For the past 10 years, students have chosen to spend their spring break serving others.
+Each year for more than decade, students have chosen to spend their spring break serving others.
 On Alternative Spring Break, Father Ryan serves at Mepkin Abbey, a Trappist Monastery outside of Charleston, South Carolina.
 During the week, students adopt the values of the monks: prayer, work, and community.
 They spend time in prayer and liturgy with the monks and engage in manual labor to support the Trappist monks.
 Each night, students reflect on where they saw Christ in their days.

 Either over Spring Break or during the summer, a group of students travels annually to Bethlehem Farm in West Virginia.
 Here, students serve by providing home repairs to those living in rural poverty.
 They adopt the values of the Farm: simplicity, community, prayer, service, and sustainability.
 Students are educated about Catholic Social Teaching in action and come home inspired to live out their faith in the world.